utdata/icj-cli-tools/lectures/bash/bash-02-moving-around.md

 # Moving around in Bash

+## Goal

+Our goal for this lesson is to become familiar with a terminal and the Bash commands to move around and access different folders on your computer.

+We'll also create your class folder, which you will use for the rest of the semester.

 > I use the terms "folder" and "directory" interchangeably here.
 They are the same thing.

-## Goal

-Our goal here is to become familiar with a terminal and the Bash commands to move around and access different folders on your computer.

-We'll also create your class folder, which you will use for the rest of the semester.

 ## pwd

 One of the hardest things to get a handle on when first working in the terminal is to figure out where you are on your computer.
 It's important, because you can run commands on any file on your computer from where you are, but you gotta know where that is before you can do so.
-So, we'll use [pwd](https://man.cx/pwd), or "print working directory" to do this:
+So, we'll use [pwd](https://man.cx/pwd), or "print working directory".

+- In your Terminal, type and execute:

 `$ pwd`

 > Remember to NOT type the `$`.

-Here is the command and the response that I see:
+When I do this on my machine, here is what the command and response look like:

 ```bash
 crit:~$ pwd
 /Users/ccm346
 ```

-Because I'm using my work computer "name" of my user in my computer is "ccm346".
+Because I'm using my work computer my user directory is called "ccm346".
 Yours might be your name or part of your name.
-That tells me I'm in my own user directory or "home directory".
-I bet you are in yours, but do it and see.
+This user directory is called your "home directory".
+All of _your_ computer files are stored inside your home directory.

+When you launch a new terminal it usually puts you inside this directory.

 ## List directory

+Let's see what is inside our home directory.

-Do this:
+- Do this:

 `$ ls`